 - Finally, download the .exe file corresponding to your selected version.

-* If you aren’t sure about system architecture, tap on the More menu at the extreme right of Firefox.
+TIP: If you aren’t sure about system architecture, tap on the More menu at the extreme right of Firefox.
 Then go to Help > About Firefox, and you should find the architecture mentioned there.

-Install the Older Version
+Step 2: Install the Older Version for Firefox app

 - Double-click on the downloaded .exe file to launch the setup file.